vitty84/WAFBench/README.md

 # WAF Bench (WB) Tool Suits

-WAF (Web Application Firewall) Bench (WB) tool suits is designed to verify the correctness and measure the performance of WAF.
+WAF (Web Application Firewall) Bench tool suits is designed to verify the correctness and measure the performance of WAF.

 ## Motivation

-### Real Traffic Testing
+### Real Traffic Performance Testing

-WAF behaves differently when fed with varied traffic, and making sure that the optimized WAF has the same effort compared with the original one (under different traffic) matters.
-Some WAF operations will be triggered only if the requests meet some conditions, however, the existing tool, i.e. `ab`, could only customize some fields of a request and can not describe the real traffic completely.
-In addition, `ab` could only send one request per time, which is inconvenient for testing.
+The WAF's performance fluctuates greatly as the input traffic varies.
+The existing tool, i.e. `ab`, can test the perfromance under one customized request, which can not reproduce the real traffic scenario.
+In addition, `ab` can only customize some fields of the request, which is inconvenient for testing.

-To overcome these two shortcomings, we propose `wb`, an ab-like tool which could send multiple and fully-customized packets in one invoking.
+In order to get the performance experienced by the real custumer and further improve WAF's efficiency, we build `wb`, an ab-like tool, which could send multiple and fully-customized packets in one invoking.
+Besides, WAF Bench tool suits prvides YAML-based input, which can customize your packet and reproduce multiple different packets easily.

 ### Automatic WAF Correctness Testing

-Automatic WAF correctness testing could relieve developers from the heavy and tedious verifying works.
+Automatic WAF correctness testing can relieve developers from the heavy and tedious verifying works.
 There are two important factors for conducting a WAF correctness testing: the testing framework and testcases.

-For the testing framework, we provide a [FTW](https://github.com/fastly/ftw) compatible tool suits which leverages `wb` as its underlying tool.
+For the testing framework, we provide a [FTW Compatible Tool](https://github.com/fastly/ftw) which leverages `wb` as its underlying tool.
 Its performance is better than FTW.

 For testcases, we provide several generators for different purposes: